lgastako/elm-interact/README.md

     TODO: Example of interactArgs

-You should use the `index.js` included in the projection or something like it to bootstrap your program from javascript.
+You should use the `template.js` included in the project or something like it to bootstrap your program from javascript.

+The MakeIndex example is actually an Interact program that builds an index.js for you.
+I plain to update it to make an executable she-bang script out of your program soon.

-You can see a more complicated example in `Example.elm` which is a program that allows you to compose a pipeline of the Elm `String` functions.
+You can see a more complicated example in `Examples/Multi.elm` which is a program that allows you to compose a pipeline of the Elm `String` functions.

 It can be used like so: